BGAKSHAYA/audible_xai/README.md

 # Sonifying Explanations for Deep Neural Network Predictions on Speech and Music Data

 This repository contains code in the folder [AudibleXAI](AudibleXAI/) for the master thesis topic *Sonifying Explanations for Deep Neural Network Predictions on Speech and Music Data*.
-The results from qualitative evaluation is available in the [AudibleXAI.md](AudibleXAI.md) file.

 ### AudibleXAI directory structure